 Does Florida Collect an Estate Tax?

-Under the provisions of ATRA, the rules governing federal estate taxes as set forth under TRUIRJCA were made permanent, which means that the pick up tax was not resurrected in 2013 and will not come back in future years without further action by Congress.
+Under the provisions of ATRA, the rules governing federal estate taxes as set forth under TRUIRJCA were made permanent.
+This meant that the pick-up tax was not resurrected in 2013 and it will not come back in future years without further action by Congress.

 Does Florida Collect a State Inheritance Tax?

 Florida does not currently collect a state inheritance tax, either.
 This is a tax assessed against the share of an estate received by each individual beneficiary, unlike the estate tax which is assessed against the entire estate.

 This only applies to bequests made from Florida residents, however.
 You can still be liable for an inheritance tax if you live in Florida and inherit from someone who lived in one of the six states that do impose an inheritance tax as of 2018.
 Some exceptions apply for very close relatives, however.

 You won't owe income tax on the inheritance, either, because Florida does not have an income tax, and even the federal government acknowledges that most inheritances are not income for taxation purposes.
 An exception exists for certain retirement accounts, however.